Book Appointment Now

 - International fellowships: Ask about FACS, IFASMBS, and IFSO credentials.
 These meet US and Canadian training standards.

 - Surgical volume: Ask how many procedures the surgeon performs weekly.
-Top specialists do 10-20 per week.
+Top specialists do 10 to 20 per week.

 - Facility accreditation: Confirm the hospital holds JCI, SRC, or CSG accreditation.